MONEI/Shopify-api-node/README.md

 Node.js connector for the Shopify API.
 Talk to Shopify API speaking node!

 Use Nodify-Shopify to grab all Shopify API resources.
 It also handles authentication* and billing.

+## Usage:

 	var nodify = require('nodify-shopify');
 	session = nodify.createSession(shop, token, apiKey, secret);